Degu food and natural Degu food for Degus in the Degu Webshop!

 Natural Diet for Healthy Degus - Discover Our Offer!

-In nature, degus eat grasses, herbs, bark, leaves, shrubs and wood.
-Degus need a plant-based diet that is rich in crude fiber and low in energy.
+In the wild, degus eat grasses, herbs, bark, leaves, shrubs and wood.
+Degus need a plant-based diet that is rich in crude fibre and low in energy.
 A degu can also be fed fresh herbs, fresh grass or fresh vegetables of good quality.
 However, this is not a basic need.
-Basic food and unlimited hay are necessary.
-Degus are predisposed to diabetes.
-It is therefore better not to feed fruit and sugary vegetables.
-If degus are fed too much sugar and starch, the animals can develop diabetes.
-Degus require a high level of crude fiber.
-Different lengths of the fiber particles are important for the correct wearing of the teeth, the loosening of the gastrointestinal filling, good intestinal peristalsis and for the fermentation process in the appendix.
-For the degu that is kept as a pet, this means that the basic food for degus consists of high-quality hay and a low-energy, balanced, complete pellet.
-The kibble must contain all required nutrients, minerals, trace elements and vitamins.
+The basic diet and unlimited hay are necessary.
+Degus are prone to diabetes.
+Therefore, it is better not to feed fruit and sugary vegetables.
+If degus are fed a diet that is too rich in sugar and starch, the animals can develop diabetes.
+Degus need a high level of crude fibre.
+Different lengths of the fibre particles are important for the correct wear of the teeth, the loosening of the gastrointestinal filling, good intestinal peristalsis and for the fermentation process in the appendix.
+For the degu that is kept as a pet, this means that the basic diet for degus consists of high-quality hay and a low-energy, balanced, complete pellet.
+The pellet must contain all the required nutrients, minerals, trace elements and vitamins.

-Nutritional guide for food
+Feeding guide Degu food

 Diabetes Prevention and Digestive Health - Our Advice